-Parents will often detect this condition when the baby is very sensitive to light and the pupil of the eye seems very large.
+Parents will often detect this condition when the baby shows sensitivity to light and the pupil of the eye seems very large.
 With careful treatment, children with aniridia will have a very good outcome although there is no cure and they will need to have assistance for adapting to living with reduced vision.

 - Aniridia Foundation International